East Coast College and Lowestoft Sixth Form stands against racism

 We are appalled at the recent events in the US which have shone a clear light on racialised inequality and injustice.
-We understand that the killing of George Floyd at the hands of the American police will have caused strong emotions within our community.
 As a college, we offer our full support to our BAME students and staff, and stand in solidarity with them.

 In solidarity of our community, we have created this page to encourage dialogue, raise awareness and to help understand how we can all do more to stand against racism.

-As a college, we promote values of Integrity, Respect and of Inclusivity and seek to create a sense of belonging for our students.
+As a college, we promote values of integrity, respect and inclusivity and seek to create a sense of belonging for our students.
 Any form of discrimination is absolutely opposed to our values wherever it takes place in the world.
 Each of us must understand how racialised privilege operates in our society, and be bold in calling it out.
 We need to have honest conversations.
 They are not always comfortable, but they are at the heart of educating ourselves and bringing about constructive change.
 There is a real commitment from the students and staff of our college to continuing debate and understanding, and to moving forward together in practical ways.

 We will continue to listen to our community and to take action.

 Some examples of articles you can read are:

 - ‘George Floyd: Five factors behind the UK Black Lives Matter protests’ – BBC News

 - ‘Britain needs leadership on race inequality.
 Not just another review’ by David Lammy – The Guardian